AtienoRasanga/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline Project

+## Project Aim
+This project aims to classify messages received during disasters into suitable categories for quick action by relevant organisations.

+## Project Description
+The project uses NLP (Natural Language Processing) methodologies to process text messages and then applies Machine Learning to classify the messages into the 36 available categories such as Food, Fire, Hospital etc.

+The project used Random Forest to classify the preprocessed messaged into the 36 categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.